oconnor0/BeaconRoad/CoreRules.md

 Your character's **traits** describe unique personality aspects, flaws, perks, strengths, or weaknesses that aren't easily codified in the game mechanics and that separate you from others and provide motivations, beliefs, or drives.
 Select 3 of the following traits - or choose your own - and write them on your character sheet.
 The GM is encouraged to award you a Beacon Point when you play these traits - especially to your detriment.

-> *Actor, addicted, aloof, alluring, arrogant, audacious, bitter, bold, bloodlust, brash, cautious, charming, clumsy, cold, courageous, crazed, cunning, deranged, dimwitted, dishonest, distractible, dominating, fair, foolish, gullible, honest, humble, impatient, inspiring, intimidating, mysterious, neurotic, patient, rash, respectable, sagacious, socially inept, stubborn, strange, thoughtful, vengeful, visionary, vivacious, zealous.*
+> *Actor, addicted, aloof, alluring, arrogant, audacious, bitter, bold, bloodlust, brash, cautious, charming, clumsy, cold, courageous, crazed, cruel, cunning, deranged, dimwitted, dishonest, distractible, dominating, fair, foolish, gullible, honest, humble, impatient, inspiring, intimidating, just, loud, mysterious, neurotic, patient, quiet, rash, respectable, sagacious, socially inept, stubborn, strange, thoughtful, vengeful, visionary, vivacious, zealous.*

 ## Choose a background